vanshikabhagatt/ad-director/README.md

 That's how I found most of my bugs.
 My favourite one: short 15-second ads were accidentally deleting the call-to-action scene, which makes the ad useless.
 I'd never have caught that by clicking around manually.

-I also built a fake AI server to test what happens when the real one fails — bad responses, timeouts, rate limits, an invalid key.

 Notes
 An earlier, much rougher version: AdTemplateAI